arturonavarro23/bux-app/README.md

 # Bux App

+The Bux App is a tool to search companies in order to review their basic details and the current stock price.

+**Features:**
+1.- Autocomplete to search the companies.
+2.- Favorites modal.
+3.- Profile Page
+4.- Internationalization

+**Things to improve:**
+1.- Code coverage
+2.- A better way to explain to the user how to find the favorite companies 3.- Autocomplete functionality
+4.- Add a skeleton spinner in the Profile page

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+**Note:**This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts